 Our online Master of Environmental Management (DEL-MEM) program allows working professionals with at least five years of experience to stay in their jobs while completing the master’s degree.
 The program takes two years (four semesters) and requires students to attend five short in-person sessions.
 The majority of the work is done online and in the evening.

 Our residential Master of Environmental Management and Master of Forestry programs allow working professionals with at least five years of experience to earn these degrees using a modified schedule that requires a minimum of 30 credit hours, allows the student to complete the course requirements in as little as one year and up to five years, and requires a minimum of one semester in residence (though it is preferred that students spend two semesters in residence).

-Specific degree requirements for students in the Senior Professional Program (SPP), including required courses and the number of academic units necessary to complete the degree (beyond the minimum 30 credit), are established by the student’s advisor upon evaluation of the individual’s previous education, work experience, and career goals.
-All students seeking admission to the MEM or MF through the Senior Professional Program must submit the same complete application required of all candidates for admission.
-Any student admitted to the SPP must complete all prerequisites for their program area before matriculation.
+Specific degree requirements for students in the Senior Professional Program, including required courses and the number of academic units necessary to complete the degree (beyond the minimum 30 credits), are established by the student’s advisor based on the individual’s previous education, work experience, and career goals.

-Tuition is charged at the flat fee rate for the full-time enrollment semester in residence and $1,300 per credit hour thereafter (tuition subject to change annually).
-A $350 continuation fee will be charged per semester that the student is not registered for course credits.
+Tuition for the residential option is charged at the flat fee rate for the full-time enrollment semester in residence and $1,300 per credit hour thereafter (tuition subject to change annually).
+A $350 continuation fee will be charged for each semester that the student is not registered for course credits.